 - Allow to cool in the oven, with the door open for 15 minutes.

-- Add cream of tartar.
+- Add cream of tartar and vanilla extract.
 Continue whisking and increase speed.

-- Add sugar and continue to whisk mixture until shiny, stiff peaks form.
+- Continue to whisk mixture until shiny, stiff peaks form.

 - Pipe or scoop meringue onto the top of cheesecake.